Why Most E-Commerce Sellers Still Struggle with Product Photo Editing

 Marketplace Compliance

 Amazon requires pure white backgrounds (RGB 255,255,255) and minimum 1000x1000 pixels for zoom functionality.
 Shopify recommends 2048x2048 pixels for optimal display.
-A good AI editor handles these specifications automatically.
-You shouldn't need to look up pixel requirements or manually check RGB values every time you export an image.
+A good AI editor gives you explicit output controls for these specifications.
+In Nightjar that means /ratio for aspect ratio, /format for file format, and 2K or 4K resolution targets when you Upscale (Nightjar's resolution-target Workflow, not a creative reinterpretation).
+You shouldn't need to manually check RGB values every time you export an image.
 For more on this, see Best White Background Product Photography Apps.

 Catalog Consistency

-A "make background white" edit on product A should look identical to the same edit on product B. This is where AI tools differ sharply.
+A "make background white" edit on product A should look consistent with the same edit on product B. This is where AI tools differ sharply.
 Some produce slightly different results each time, which creates a patchwork catalog where no two images quite match.
-Others enforce a consistent style engine that keeps lighting, color treatment, and framing uniform across your entire product line.
+Nightjar's answer is reusable ingredients (Photography Styles for visual language, Compositions for framing) and Recipes (saved Create-form setups) that keep lighting, color treatment, and framing consistent across your entire product line.

 The Real Cost of Editing Product Photos at Scale